alpeshjchovatiya/AlpeshChovatiya/README.md

 Built the ANN model to predict whether a Customer will leave the bank or not using features like Credit Score, Geography, Gender, Age, Tenure, Balance, Number Of Products, Has CrCard, IsActiveMember, and Estimated Salary.

+#### IBM Data Science Capstone Project:https://github.com/alpeshjchovatiya/IBM-Data-Science-Capstone-Project/tree/main
+Developed a machine learning model to predict if the Falcon 9 first stage will land successfully or not.